joostflick/functional-programming/README.md

 - Using more of the data fields to give the user a more indepth look in why certain themes are more popular in certain languages
 - Making a dropdown to select the year to display (implemented in my [Frontend data repo](https://github.com/joostflick/frontend-data))
 - Using a wrapper like wouter made, or at least a more conform way to handle the get requests.
 Although I like the fact that I wrote this one myself it is far from perfect.

+## Some insights

+- D3 can do a lot, but takes time getting used to (different ways of nesting, which selector selects what)
+- console logging everything that doesnt do what it should helps(both responses from get requests and selectors not doing what I want them to)
+- Even though it's only about two weeks after first submitting this application, I immediately saw a lot of things I would have done differently now